TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 * Anchors

-JSON Schema is available on [Streaming](/docs/scenarios_authoring/DataSourcesAndSinks.md) and [RequestResponse](/docs/scenarios_authoring/RRDataSourcesAndSinks.md).
-To integrate with JSON on streaming we use [Schema Registry](/docs/integration/KafkaIntegration.md#schema-registry-integration), on the other hand, we have RR where [schemas](/docs/scenarios_authoring/RRDataSourcesAndSinks.md) are stored in scenario properties.
+JSON Schema is available on [Streaming](/docs/scenarios_authoring/DataSourcesAndSinks.md) and [Request - Response](/docs/scenarios_authoring/RRDataSourcesAndSinks.md).
+To integrate with JSON on streaming we use [Schema Registry](/docs/integration/KafkaIntegration.md#schema-registry-integration).
+On the other hand, we have Request - Response where [schemas](/docs/scenarios_authoring/RRDataSourcesAndSinks.md) are stored in scenario properties.

 ### Source conversion mapping